 Gita is an advocate for the humane treatment of animals who are raised for food and handles publicity on behalf of Humane Farm Animal Care.
 She is also the founder of “The Lemonade Project,” a program that partners restaurants with children to teach them fundamental lessons about business from an early age.
 She is also a member of the Communications Advisory Board at her Alma mater, Marist College.

-Lark-Marie Menchini is the Cheif Communications Officer at the New York Genome Center.
+Lark-Marie Menchini is the Vice President, Global Relations at The Hertz Corporation.
 She was formerly the Senior Vice President of Public Relations & Marketing for Loews Hotels where she managed the overall direction and administration of both internal and external public relations and social media activities for the Loews Hotel Brand which includes 18 luxury hotels and resorts in the U.S. and Canada.
 Prior to joining Loews Hotels, Lark served as the Vice President of Marketing and Public Relations for the Miss Universe Organization.
 She represented an organization that personifies the combination of beauty and intelligence that defines the women of the 21st Century.
 The Miss Universe Organization, producers of the MISS UNIVERSE®, MISS USA®, and MISS TEEN USA® competitions is a Donald J. Trump and NBC partnership which distributes the shows to international markets in approximately 170 countries.
 She also worked with MTV on the production of “Pageant Place” which followed the lives of the titleholders during their respective reigns.

 Previously, Ms. Menchini was the Spokeswoman for Verizon Communications, Inc. She represented the company in New York City, where the corporation headquarters are located in Lower Manhattan.
 Verizon is a Fortune 10 Company on the Fortune 500 list with revenues of over $67 billion.